Digitally Enhanced Teaching and Learning Ad-Hoc Committee

 - Membership shall be staggered in two-year terms.
 One-half of the elected members shall be replaced each year.

-- Lisa Kammerlocher, E-Learning and Instruction, Tempe campus 2021
+- Lisa Kammerlocher, ASU Library, Tempe campus 2022

 - Penny Dolin, Polytechnic School GIT Prgms, Polytechnic campus 2022

 - Michelle Zandieh, Science and Mathematics, Polytechnic, campus 2022

 - Janet Pohl, Edson College of Nursing and Health Innovation, Downtown campus 2022